lukejpreston/junit_viewer/README.md

 **NB** This is the next version of Junit Viewer.
 Renamed because it supports more than Junit

+Also this project used to parse and render.
+It now uses another project named `Xunit Parser`.
+It should be the same as the parsing from Xunit Viewer v4

 ## Usage

 ### CLI